-Abdominal Pain in Children
+- Abdominal Pain in Children Facts

-Abdominal Pain in Children Overview
+Abdominal Pain in Children Facts

-Abdominal pain is one of the most common reasons for a parent to bring his or her child to medical attention.
+- Abdominal pain is one of the most common reasons for a parent to bring his or her child to medical attention.

-Evaluation of a "tummy ache" can challenge both parents and the physician.
+- Evaluation of a "tummy ache" can challenge both parents and the physician.

-Possible causes for a child's abdominal pain range from trivial to life-threatening, with little difference in the child's complaints.
-Fortunately, abdominal pain in a child
+- Possible causes for a child's abdominal pain range from trivial to life-threatening, with little difference in the child's complaints.

-usually improves quickly.
-Each parent or caregiver faces the difficulty deciding whether a complaint needs emergency care or not.
+- Each parent or caregiver faces the difficulty deciding whether a complaint needs emergency care or not.